neonious/lowsync/doc/commands/commands/sync.rst

 The :code:`--no-transpile` option of this command and the (lower priority) transpile option of the :doc:`configuration </configuration>` work together to determine whether to transpile or not.

 In the current version only >= EcmaScript 6 files are transpiled.
-No TypeScript is supported by lowrmt currently.
+No TypeScript is supported by lowsync currently.

 Turning off transpilation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^